Lukiya/redismanager/README.md

 ```

 ##### servers.json
-And there is a server(s) file called "servers.json" for Redis Manager, it stored all redis servers infomation you want to manage.
+It stored all redis servers infomation you want to manage.

 ## Quick start
 #### Using excutable files